 As the state capital of Tennessee, Nashville is more than just a dot on the map.
 If you are lucky enough to find yourself in the city, you shouldn’t have any trouble finding plenty to do.
 What if you’re only going to have a single day to see Nashville, though?
-Believe it or not, but it’s perfectly possible to get the gist of this amazing city in just 24 scant hours.
-The trick to enjoying a nice - yet brief - visit to Nashville is visiting an eclectic mix of popular attractions.
-Some of the top options are highlighted below for your convenience!
+Believe it or not, but it’s perfectly possible to get the gist of this amazing city in just 24 hours.
+The trick to enjoying a nice - yet brief - trip to Nashville is to visit an eclectic mix of attractions.

 Take a Walk Down the Shelby Street Bridge